 Lawyers in America 2017.
 Our lawyers are humbled and honored to have been recognized for their accomplishments.
 To

 learn more about each award and the respective attorney so honored, please click link above for full details.

 On December 6, Michael Crowder gave a presentation for the National Business Institute entitled “Using Irrevocable Trusts to Qualify for Medicaid and VA Benefits” as a part of their Protecting Assets While Qualifying for Medicaid program.
 Click above for more information.

-For our next program, we are going to discuss best practices for managing difficult employees while respecting their EEOC, ADA, ADEA and other protected rights.
-We’ll specifically share with you some tips on how your employee handbooks and other policies and procedures can help you stay in front of potential lawsuits.
+For our fall program, we discussed best practices for managing difficult employees while respecting their EEOC, ADA, ADEA and other protected rights.
+We specifically shared some tips on how your employee handbooks and other policies and procedures can help you stay in front of potential lawsuits.
 Click above for more information.

 On August 6th Michael Crowder gave a presentation on Medicaid Estate Recovery Rules, Remedies and Appeals at a seminar hosted by the National Business Institute.
 Click above for more information.